swiftarium/EventBus/README.md

 ### Define an Event

-To define a new event, conform to the EventProtocol:
+To define a new event, conform to the `EventProtocol`:

 ```swift
 struct UserLoggedIn: EventProtocol {